Documentation

 2024/04/23 14:23:35 Got a request to create a PET_TYPE_SNAKE named Ekans

 The Buf CLI is a powerful tool that streamlines the workflow for protocol buffer development.
 It provides a simple way to manage your .proto files, perform linting and breaking change detection, and generate code as a drop-in replacement for protoc.
-To see how you can more effectively work with Protobuf schemas in larger organizations, try the Buf Schema Registry tour next.
+To see how you can more effectively work with Protobuf schemas in larger organizations, do the Buf Schema Registry tour next.